Real Estate Syndication Return Calculator

 What is a 'preferred return' in real estate syndication?

 A preferred return, or 'pref,' is a contractual agreement that mandates a certain percentage return on investment be paid to Limited Partners (LPs) before the General Partner (GP) receives any profit distributions.
 It acts as a hurdle rate, ensuring LPs receive a baseline return, typically 6-10% annually, before profits are split according to the agreed-upon waterfall structure.
-This mechanism protects the LPs' initial investment and aligns incentives.
+For example, an 8% pref on a $100,000 investment guarantees $8,000 per year to the LP before any profit-sharing kicks in.

-What is an 'equity multiple' in syndication and why is it important?
+What is an 'equity multiple' and what is a good target?